drakkan/test-github-actions/docs/full-configuration.md

     - 2, quota is updated each time a user uploads or deletes a file, but only for users with quota restrictions and for virtual folders.
 With this configuration, the `quota scan` and `folder_quota_scan` REST API can still be used to periodically update space usage for users without quota restrictions and for folders
   - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
   - `users_base_dir`, string.
 Users default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
   - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
-See the "Custom Actions" paragraph for more details
+See [Custom Actions](./custom-actions.md) for more details
     - `execute_on`, list of strings.
 Valid values are `add`, `update`, `delete`. `update` action will not be fired for internal updates such as the last login or the user quota fields.
-    - `command`, string.
-Deprecated please use `hook`.
-    - `http_notification_url`, a valid URL.
-Deprecated please use `hook`.
     - `hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
   - `external_auth_program`, string.
 Deprecated, please use `external_auth_hook`.
   - `external_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for users authentication.
-See the "External Authentication" paragraph for more details.
+See [External Authentication](./external-auth.md) for more details.
 Leave empty to disable.
   - `external_auth_scope`, integer.
 0 means all supported authetication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
 2 means public keys only.
 4 means key keyboard interactive only.
 The flags can be combined, for example 6 means public keys and keyboard interactive
   - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
   - `pre_login_program`, string.
 Deprecated, please use `pre_login_hook`.
   - `pre_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
-See the "Dynamic user modification" paragraph for more details.
+See [Dynamic user modification](./dynamic-user-mod.md) for more details.
 Leave empty to disable.
+  - `post_login_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke to notify a successul or failed login.
+See [Post-login hook](./post-login-hook.md) for more details.
+Leave empty to disable.
+  - `post_login_scope`, defines the scope for the post-login hook.
+0 means notify both failed and successful logins.
+1 means notify failed logins.
+2 means notify successful logins.
+  - `check_password_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke to check the user provided password.
+See [Check password hook](./check-password-hook.md) for more details.
+Leave empty to disable.
+  - `check_password_scope`, defines the scope for the check password hook.
+0 means all protocols, 1 means SSH, 2 means FTP, 4 means WebDAV.
+You can combine the scopes, for example 6 means FTP and WebDAV.
+  - `password_hashing`, struct.
+It contains the configuration parameters to be used to generate the password hash.
+SFTPGo can verify passwords in several formats and uses the `argon2id` algorithm to hash passwords in plain-text before storing them inside the data provider.
+These options allow you to customize how the hash is generated.
+    - `argon2_options` struct containing the options for argon2id hashing algorithm.
+The `memory` and `iterations` parameters control the computational cost of hashing the password.
+The higher these figures are, the greater the cost of generating the hash and the longer the runtime.
+It also follows that the greater the cost will be for any attacker trying to guess the password.
+If the code is running on a machine with multiple cores, then you can decrease the runtime without reducing the cost by increasing the `parallelism` parameter.
+This controls the number of threads that the work is spread across.
+      - `memory`, unsigned integer.
+The amount of memory used by the algorithm (in kibibytes).
+Default: 65536.
+      - `iterations`, unsigned integer.
+The number of iterations over the memory.
+Default: 1.
+      - `parallelism`. unsigned 8 bit integer.
+The number of threads (or lanes) used by the algorithm.
+Default: 2.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"